COVID-19 vaccination in Bulgaria: Approved vaccines

 In November 2021, the Ministry of Health revealed that no deliveries of AstraZeneca had been made to Bulgaria since August 2021.
 Only 491 doses of this vaccine had been administered in September 2021 compared to over 60 000 in June 2021.
 However, in January 2022, 4800 new doses of AstraZeneca arrived in Bulgaria in response to specific demand for this vaccine.

 On 25 November 2021, the Pfizer–BioNTech became the first COVID-19 vaccine in the EU to be approved for children below the age of 12, with the first pediatric doses arriving in Bulgaria on 20 December 2021.

 On 15 December 2021, EMA approved the use of the Janssen vaccine as a booster.
 On 10 January 2022, Bulgaria followed suit in giving the nod to such an application of this vaccine.
 It can be administered two months after full vaccination (one dose) with the same vaccine and three months after a two-dose vaccination regimen with Pfizer–BioNTech or Moderna.

 On 20 December 2021, Novavax joined the list of vaccines that can be used in the EU after receiving approval from EMA.
 Bulgarian health authorities confirmed that the country is yet to order doses from Novavax due to the country having an excess of vaccines.
 In January 2022, Health Minister Assena Serbezova stated that Bulgaria is looking at the option of obtaining Novavax vaccine doses from Sweden.

 On 24 February 2022, Moderna was endorsed by EMA regarding its use in children aged from 6 to 11 years old and on 2 March 2022 the European Commission followed suit in approving the vaccine for children in this age cohort.
 Bulgarian health authorities gave it the green light for use in children in this age group from 11 March 2022.

 On 23 June 2022, the Valneva vaccine was authorized by EMA (as well as by the European Commission on the next day), to be used as a primary vaccination for people from 18 to 50 years old, arriving in Bulgaria in late October 2022.

 On 10 November 2022, VidPrevtyn Beta received EMA's and the European Commission's authorization, with the caveat that it is to be used as a booster following a primary vaccination course with a mRNA or adenoviral vaccine, becoming available in Bulgaria in January 2023.

+On 30 August 2023, EMA approved the Pfizer–BioNTech Omicron XBB.1.5 vaccine.

+On 14 September 2023, the regulatory agency also provided an authorization to the Moderna vaccine, which targets the XBB.1.5 Omicron variant.
+80 640 doses of this vaccine arrived in Bulgaria a week later, with the starting date for them being administered envisioned to be 27 September 2023.